informatika3052/Framework/README.md

 # CodeIgniter 4 Application Starter

+## Setup

+Rename nama file env menjadi .env

+Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.